submission-549-220526/submission-549-220526/README.md

 ```
 [device] is either cpu or cuda

-Solved results are stored in the output directory.
+The solutions are stored in the output directory.